insovs/Device-Cleanup/README.md

 Everything runs natively through Windows built-in tools.
 It is **safe**, and **non-destructive**.

 - Ghost devices are phantom registry entries from hardware that is no longer connected.
-- They silently consume IRQ resources and can cause driver conflicts, input stutter, and slower USB initialization.
+- They silently consume IRQ resources and can cause input stutter, slower USB initialization, and driver conflicts.

 > [!NOTE]
 > Not sure what it does?
 Check the **[video preview](https://youtu.be/q63XYpYXOiQ)** to see it in action. the whole process takes under 10 seconds.